LEGACY LOUVRE PRODUCT RESTORED FOR THE MODERN WORLD

 In terms of solar shading, the unique MicroLouvre™ Koolshade® legacy stands alone and no other product compares.
 It blocks solar heat by stopping the sun from hitting the glass (and the building) in the first place.
 Black, paper thin bronze micro louvres soak up and then dissipate the sun’s heat, forcing it to the atmosphere outside like a chimney.
 No reflected or re-reflected light, just neutral, passive performance with perfect unfiltered natural daylighting.

-As well as protection from solar heat gain and glare the product also provides cat 2 Hurricane Resistance; A1/A2 Fire Performance; no maintenance; highest classification Vision and high classification Daylight Utilisation, all with sustainability and 40-50 year durability.
+As well as protection from solar heat gain and glare the product also provides cat 2 Hurricane Resistance; A1/A2 Fire Rating; no maintenance; highest classification Vision and high classification Daylight Utilisation, all with sustainability and 40-50 year durability.

 Today, Smartlouvre continue to invest in the manufacturing of MicroLouvre™ products and are now focused on providing unique apprenticeships and training from their headquarters in Hampshire, UK, supporting our young engineers of the future.